HirenRupchandani/fetch-analytics-engineer/README.md

 1. If a user ID is repeated, check if other rows of the same user ID have a lastlogin value, if yes, use that value.
 2. If a user IDs all instances have lastlogin as NULL, fill the value with the created date as the user must be logged in for the first time when the account was created.
 - Filling the missing values in singUpSource and state using the same strategy 1 as lastLogin.
 But none of the cells got filled using this strategy
-- There are plenty observations noted in the `fetch-data-cleaning.ipynb` notebook or `fetch-data-cleaning.pdf` such as one account being inactive and presence of fetch-staff in users.
+- There are plenty observations noted in the `fetch_data_cleaning-Task3.ipynb` notebook or `fetch_data_cleaning-Task3.pdf` such as one account being inactive and presence of fetch-staff in users.

 #### Questions/Concerns:
 - Why do we have redundant user data?